The Philippines On a Budget

 At A Glance

-Because the Philippines is made of the many different islands you'll likely find yourself taking several different flights while you're in the country.
+- Because the Philippines is made of the many different islands you'll likely find yourself taking several different flights while you're in the country (compare prices here).
 Some of the most popular and affordable airlines include Philippine Airlines, Cebu Pacific and Airphil Express.
 Flights are usually reasonable in price but do increase around major holidays or during peak travel times.
 Most flights are economy class only.